 Repertoire suitable for the audition is likely to appear in a solo and ensemble repertoire list or manual created by the Indiana State School Music Association (ISSMA) or a similar state-level music organization.

-Students who miss the published deadline but still wish to audition for the School of Music may request an ad hoc audition or submit a video audition.
-Please email musicaudition@bsu.edu to request an ad hoc audition.
+Students who miss this deadline but still wish to audition for the School of Music may submit a video audition or request an ad hoc audition.
+Please email musicaudition@bsu.edu to request more information about ad hoc auditions.

 Video Auditions

-• All applicants for Fall 2024 admission will have a choice of either scheduling an on-campus audition on one of our published audition dates or submitting a video upload for their audition.
+• All applicants have a choice of either scheduling an on-campus audition on one of our published audition dates or submitting a video upload.

 • Please select “Recorded Audition” in your Music Supplemental application.